Andrettin/Wyrmsun/readme.txt

 - Added Goblin Dock (graphics by Jinn).
 - Added Latin Stables (graphics by Wildfire Games and Jinn).

+* Heroes
+- Fixed issue which prevented a Schutze hero from being created.

 * Items
 - Added Book item (icon by Mrmo Tarius); literary works contained in books will increase their respective Knowledge sphere by 3 rather than 1.
 - Added Book of Retraining, which allows a character to repick their abilities.